Find Affordable College Courses

 Full Political Science & Government at Brandeis University Report

-University of Massachusetts Amherst landed the #7 spot in the 2023 rankings for the most popular doctor’s degree political science and government programs.
+University of Massachusetts Amherst came in at #7 in this year’s edition of the Most Popular Political Science & Government Doctor’s Degree Schools in the New England Region ranking.
 UMass Amherst is a fairly large public school located in the large suburb of Amherst.

 Women make up 33% of the political science majors at the school.

-Full Political Science & Government at University of Massachusetts Amherst Report
+Read full report on Political Science & Government at University of Massachusetts Amherst

-With a ranking of #9, Northeastern University did quite well on this year’s most popular schools for political science and government students working on their doctor’s degree.
-Located in the city of Boston, Northeastern is a private not-for-profit school with a fairly large student population.
+Northeastern University did quite well in this year’s ranking of the most popular places for political science and government students to get a doctor’s degree.
+It came in at #9 on the list.
+Located in the city of Boston, Northeastern is a private not-for-profit school with a very large student population.

 About 50% of the students majoring in political science at the school are women while 50% are male.

-University of Connecticut ranked #10 on this year’s Most Popular Political Science & Government Doctor’s Degree Schools in the New England Region list.
-UCONN is a very large public school located in the suburb of Storrs.
+University of Connecticut came in at #10 in this year’s edition of the Most Popular Political Science & Government Doctor’s Degree Schools in the New England Region ranking.
+UCONN is a fairly large public school located in the large suburb of Storrs.

 Full Political Science & Government at University of Connecticut Report